-Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
-Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
+Members may be eligible to Same as Plan 1. purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
+Prior service credit counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 Members also may be eligible to purchase periods of leave without pay.